The new 2020 Land Rover Defender has arrived10 September 2019

 The top-spec X model brings design tweaks, a black roof, a head-up display, heated rear seats and the Terrain Response 2 software but you can only get it with the hybrid powertrain.

 You can add a range of accessory and option packs, called ‘Adventure’, ‘Country’, ‘Explorer’ and ‘Urban’.
-All in all, you can choose from a dizzying 170 options, plus seven paint colours and 12 wheel designs.
+All together these give you the choice of a mind blowing 170 different options, combined with 12-wheel designs and seven paint colours.

 To register your interest in leasing the all-new Land Rover Defender, call our friendly sales team on 0161 826 9716.